 BS in Physics

 The B.S. physics major is primarily for students planning to work toward an advanced degree in physics.
-Typical four-year program.
+Typical four-year program (Correction: Students should take PHYS 4021 - Quantum Physics II in the fall semester of their senior year).
 Please note that CS 1511, Computer Science I, is now the preferred choice in fulfilling the Computer Science programming requirement.

 BS in Applied Physics